 Concord consists of several components.
-The three
+The four main components are:

-is used to control processes, manage entities such as projects and secrets, etc.
+The Server is the central component.
+It provides the API which is used to control processes, manage entities such as projects and secrets, etc.

 A minimal Concord installation contains at least one Server.
 Multiple servers can run in active-active or active-passive configurations.

 The Console provides user interface for managing processes, projects, secrets and other entities.

 Read more about the console here.